Picasso85/Item-Management-System/README.md

-i like comments but i dont like write comments
 :P just work and progress..

-app about inventory system plus some extra stuff :P
+app about inventory system, for small logistic company, plus some extra stuff.

-6-12 tutorials in one...
+just for practic c#..

 abaut :